Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Conclusions

 \subsection{Future work}

 \labelsect{future}

-One extension we are actively pursuing is adding local variable blocks to the language along with the necessary rely/guarantee laws to handle them.
-That work shares the basic theory used in this paper but extends it with additional primitive operators for handling variable localisation~\cite{DaSMfaWSLwC,MPC19CylindricAlgebra}.
-Local variables also allow one to develop theories for procedure parameter passing mechanisms such as value and result parameters, as well as develop data refinement laws.
+We are actively pursuing adding generalised invariants \cite{ReynoldsCraft81,LamportSchneiderConstraints85,TaIitRC,TaIitRC-SCP,TaIitRC-OtRC}, evolution guarantees \cite{Jones91m,ColletteJones00a}, and local variable blocks \cite{FormaliSE_localisation} to the language, along with the necessary rely/guarantee laws to handle them.
+That work shares the basic theory used in this paper but extends it with additional primitive operators for handling variable localisation~\cite{FormaliSE_localisation,DaSMfaWSLwC,MPC19CylindricAlgebra}.
+Local variables also allow one to develop theories for procedure parameter passing mechanisms such as value and reference parameters, and both generalised invariants and localisation are useful tools to support data refinement.

 Some concurrent algorithms (such as spin lock) do not give a guarantee of termination (under interference that is also performing locks) but do guarantee termination in the absence of interference.
 A partial version of an atomic specification command is more appropriate for specifying such algorithms.
-Future work also includes developing a while loop rule for refining from a partial specification that allows the loop to not terminate under interference but guarantees termination if the environment quiesces.
+Future work also includes developing a while loop rule for refining from a partial specification that allows the loop to not terminate under interference but guarantees termination if the environment satisfies a temporal logic property.

-Concurrent processes may need to wait for access to a resource or on a condition (e.g.~a buffer is non-empty).
+Concurrent threads may need to wait for access to a resource or on a condition (e.g.~a buffer is non-empty).
 Handling resources and termination of operations that may wait are further extensions we are actively pursuing; initial ideas for incorporating these may be found in~\cite{REFINE2018}.
-The approach in the current paper assumes a sequentially consistent memory model and hence additional ``fencing'' is needed for use on a multi-processor with a weak memory model where caches and write buffers only give a sequentially consistent view for a single processor.
+The approach in the current paper assumes a sequentially consistent memory model and hence additional ``fencing'' is needed for use on a multi-processor with a weak memory model.
 Additional work is needed to include the appropriate fencing to restore the desired behaviour.
 The use of a concept of a resource allows one to link control/locking variables with the data they control/lock~\cite{REFINE2018}, thus allowing the generation of appropriate fencing.

 Conceptually, the abstract state space used within this paper could also incorporate a heap and use logics for reasoning about heaps, such as separation logic~\cite{Reynolds02,BrookesSepLogic07} and relational separation logic~\cite{Yang-relational-separation-logic}, but detailed investigation of such instantiations is left for future work.